karlotness/pyqg-jax/docs/index.rst

-pyqg-jax: Quasigeostrophic model in JAX
+pyqg-jax: Quasigeostrophic Model in JAX
 =======================================

 This is the documentation for the `pyqg-jax` package, a port of `PyQG